bakdata/quick/docs/docs/user/getting-started/working-with-quick/range-query.md

 ]
 ```

-### Making range queries using a value field
+### Range queries with a value key field

-Consider the scenario where
+Consider the scenario where you have purchases as values with timestamps.
-you want to analyse the purchases
-of a given user in a specific time frame.
-If you use range queries in the way described above,
+Range queries as described above,
-you won't be able to query records
-within a time range for a fixed `userId`.
+don't let you query records within a time range for a fixed `userId`,
-You are only allowed to make queries using the key
-of a message.
+since the range field is not the key of the message.
 You can use the `--range-key` option to circumvent this.
 The option is set during topic creation
 and allows you to specify the new key
 for your messages.

-For the purposes of this part,
-we will change the schema
+Let's change the schema as follows:
-in the following manner:
 ```graphql
 type Query {
     findUserPurchasesInTime(